miskhill/development-questions/README.md

 # Improvements

 Moving forward I will make a front end to this to add questions, find questions and delete them CRUD style.
 Currently it is easy enough for me to simply add my questions directly to the database.
-I wrote the server for this in one evening and in one file so I will structure the file system for this.
+I wrote the server for this in one evening and in one file so I will structure the file system as an improvement.